abiodunolunu/TweetQuotesExtension/readme.md

 # TweetQuotes Extension

-This Chrome extension aims to simplify the experience of viewing Twitter quotes.
-It adds a floating button on Twitter tweet pages that redirects the user to the corresponding "quotes" URL, where all quotes for a particular tweet can be found.
+This Chrome extension streamlines the process of viewing quoted tweets on Twitter/X. It adds a floating button directly on individual tweet pages.
+Clicking this button will instantly take you to the "quotes" section of that tweet, eliminating the need for multiple clicks or navigation.
+This makes it easier and faster to see all the quotes associated with a specific tweet.

 The extension comprises two main parts: